zixin2006/neural-networks-tracing-back-to-the-origins/README.md

 ## Getting Started

-This repo contains detailed introduction and analysis for the monumental papers and important mathematical theorems throughout the development of artificial intelligence: [MP Neuron, Perceptron, Back-propagation, Cognitron, Neocognitron, Elman Network, NPLM, Universal Approximation Theorem].
+This repo contains detailed introduction and analyses for the monumental papers and important mathematical theorems throughout the development of artificial intelligence: [MP Neuron, Perceptron, Back-propagation, Cognitron, Neocognitron, Elman Network, NPLM, Universal Approximation Theorem].
 Each folder contains resources specific to its topic, including theoretical explanations, code samples, and images where applicable.
 To explore a specific topic, navigate to the corresponding folder.

 1. **Read the articles** in `articles_ENG` or `articles_CHN` for an overview and detailed explanations of each model or concept.
 2. **Check and run the code samples** to exercise your muscles! (if available).